0

 Demystifying PCOD and PCOS

-Though both the conditions pertain to the ovaries and create hormonal changes, they differ in terms of severity
+Though both conditions pertain to the ovaries and create hormonal changes, they differ in terms of severity

 PCOd and PCOS